pago/melody-storybook/README.md

-# Storybook for Marko
+# Storybook for Melody/Twig

-Storybook for Marko is a UI development environment for your Marko components.
+Storybook for Melody/Twig is a UI development environment for your Melody/Twig components.
 With it, you can visualize different states of your UI components and develop them interactively.

 ![Storybook Screenshot](https://github.com/storybookjs/storybook/blob/master/media/storybook-intro.gif)